ZacharyYGateley/Compiler/README.md

 # Multi-Pass Compiler / Python Transpiler

 The first and main goal of this project is to present a working compiler from a simple made-up language.
-To such an end, there is a **front end**, a **middle stage**, and a **back end**.
+To such an end, there is a **front end**, a **middle stage**, and a **back end**, all described in greater detail in the sections below.

-The **front end** is composed of a <u>lexer</u> and a <u>parser</u>.
-The lexer reads predefined tokens from a file and builds a stream that the parser can read.
-Additionally, any variables or string literals found are added to a symbol table that is used throughout the compilation process.
-The parser reads through the token stream and builds a syntax tree out of the stream.
-There are two different sets of rules for the parser.
-One set is a context free grammar (CFG), which relies on first-token sets that dictate unique left-to-right pathways through any valid token stream.
-The other set is also a CFG, but it is instead dictated by unique middle tokens.
-This second set allows for appropriate application of precedence rules in expressions.

-The **middle stage** crawls the bulky syntax tree that results from the parser and builds an optimized, bare-bones syntax tree that represents the entirety of the program without containing any elements that will not be used by the back end.
-This is achieved by binding predefined elements that will be used by the compiler with different parse rules and tokens.
-In this way, the syntax tree can be crawled to find these basic elements, building a valid, optimized tree meanwhile.
-To accommodate grammar rules that do not lend themselves easily to syntax trees as the back-end expects them, the language can define reflow rules adjust the primary syntax tree to the final optimized counterpart.

-The **back end** is composed of an <u>assembler</u> and an interface with the <u>compiler of the assembler</u>.
 For an up-to-date demonstration of the currently-available backend functionalities, [please see Example1](Examples/Example1 "Demonstration of currently-available backend functionalities").
-At the moment, the aim is to create a generalized assembler with links to assembly language Java classes, which with carefully chosen methods can output the code from the assembler without knowing the specific assembly language in question.
-Finally, the assembly language in question will indicate the assembly compiler command-line directives, which will generate the final executable file.

-To assist in development, there is also a Python translator, which is equivalent in all major ways.
-Scoping rules and other details may be different.

 <br />